hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 of allowed policies and max TTLs on the generated tokens.
 Each role can be specified with the constraints that are to be met during the login.
 For example, one such constraint that is supported is to bind against AMI ID.
-A role which is bound to a specific AMI, can only be used for login by those instances that are deployed on the same AMI.
+A role which is bound to a specific AMI, can only be used for login by EC2 instances that are deployed on the same AMI.

+In general, role bindings that are specific to an EC2 instance are only checked when the ec2 auth method is used to login, while bindings specific to IAM principals are only checked when the iam auth method is used to login.
+However, the iam method includes the ability for you to "infer" an EC2 instance ID from the authenticated client and apply many of the bindings that would otherwise only apply specifically to EC2 instances.

 In many cases, an organization will use a "seed AMI" that is specialized after bootup by configuration management or similar processes.
 For this reason, a